-This recipe began more as a kitchen experiment than a traditional recipe development, but I was so surprised that I kept it for The Secret Ingredient.
+This recipe began more as a kitchen experiment than a traditional recipe development, but I was so surprised that I kept it for this column.
 I use something gourmet enough, wasabi powder, to add a boom-kick-pow to something quite a lot less gourmet—powdered instant chocolate pudding.

 To deepen the chocolate flavor I add quite a bit of dark, unsweetened Dutch cocoa and brighten the flavor with lime zest and, to add that delayed, unexpected heat, the wasabi.

 This recipe makes it hot—and hotter if it sits overnight—so consider this recipe a guideline, not a rulebook.
 Your family won't know what hit them!

 Want More Wasabi?

 - 3/4 cups Dutch cocoa